DominikKowalczyk/computer-science/software-fundamentals.md

 ### High-Level vs. Low-Level Languages

 Programming languages can be categorized as high-level or low-level.
-High-level languages, like Python, Java, and C++, provide abstraction from hardware details, making them more user-friendly and easier to understand.
-Low-level languages, such as Assembly language, are closer to the machine code and offer more direct control over hardware.
+High-level languages, like Python, JavaScript, provide abstraction from hardware details, making them more user-friendly and easier to understand.
+Low-level languages, such as Assembly language, C or C++, are closer to the machine code and offer more direct control over hardware.

 ### Imperative, Declarative, and Functional Paradigms